Can the Police Legitimately Search My Vehicle Without a Warrant

 However, police cannot tow and impound your car for the sole purpose of conducting a search.
 Police are required to follow strict procedures when it comes to these types of searches.

 If you've seen enough episodes of Cops, you might think that police can search your vehicle anywhere and anytime.
 That's not the case, and if your vehicle is unlawfully searched, it could prevent a prosecutor from using any evidence obtained from that search against you.
-An experienced criminal defense attorney can help you to challenge any illegally obtained evidence and to help you present your strongest defense at trial.
-Reach out to one today for a free initial evaluation of the facts of your case.
+Reach out to an experienced criminal defense attorney who can help you to challenge any illegally obtained evidence and to present your strongest defense at trial.